Zeroes of quaternionic modular forms and central $L$-values: Quaternionic modular forms

-For simplicity, we now assume $\calO$ is Eichler or, more generally, special of unramified quadratic type in the terminology of \cite{me:basis}.
+For simplicity, we now assume $\calO$ is Eichler or more generally special of unramified quadratic type in the terminology of \cite{me:basis}.
 Let $N$ be the level of $\calO$.
 Then the class number $h$ of $\calO$ only depends on $\Delta$ and $N$.
-We call the Hecke algebra generated by all $T_p$'s (resp.\ $T_p$ for $p \nmid N$) acting on $M(\calO)$ or $S(\calO)$ the full (resp.\ unramified) Hecke algebra.
+See \cite{HPS} for a formula for $h$.
+We call the Hecke algebra generated over $\Z$ by all $T_p$'sacting on $M(\calO)$ or $S(\calO)$ the full Hecke algebra.
+The subalgebra generated by all $T_p$'s with $p \nmid N$ is called the unramified or spherical Hecke algebra.